wowjinxy/libPorpoise/QUICKSTART.md

 ./build/bin/thread_example
 ```

-## Using Porpoise SDK in Your Project
+## Using libPorpoise in Your Project

 ### 1. Install the SDK